The United States is experiencing yet another natural disaster in the form of Hurricane Harvey.

 Lastly, emergencies and disasters are unpredictable at best but investing the time and doing a little planning ahead of time can minimize the chaos of an emergency situation and turn it into a smooth running response process.

-Watch this incredible video from a church security camera as a tornado blew through its playground this spring.
+Watch this incredible video from a church security camera as a tornado blew through its playground.